cyamauch/NoctSalamanderGrandPiano/src/README.txt

 Noct-Salamander Grand Piano
-Refined Salamander Grand for Nocturn Music.
+Refined Salamander Grand for Nocturne.

 Technical info

-This sound bank was created based on Salamander Grand:
+This sound bank was created based on the Salamander Grand,

 "Salamander Grand Piano" Web site https://freepats.zenvoid.org/Piano/acoustic-grand-piano.html

+and tone quality of all basic WAV files listed in SFZ is improved to play nocturnes and other relaxation music.

 Retuned points are: